In Surrey Heath there is no Dog Warden but we do have a contractor who collects and may deliver back lost and stray

 In law, a barking dog can be a noise nuisance.
 The owner can be taken to court if he does nothing to stop the nuisance.

 Dogs are not by nature solitary animals.
 They need the security of a family group.
 Pet dogs regard their owners as a substitute family and can soon become distressed when left alone.

 It’s normal and natural for dogs to bark.
 But when barking happens a lot, or goes on for a long time, it can be annoying and upsetting for your neighbours.

 To raise a noise complaint about barking dogs, please telephone our contact centre on 01276 707100.
-Please see our Noise Nuisance page for more information.
+Please see our Noise Nuisance webpage for more information.